 - session-less server authorization, which provides general API for authenticating clients.
-This API provides global server authorization mechanism on request-per-request basis, and is normally used for proxy application where it doesn't have the notion of dialog. - server authorization session, which provides API for authenticating requests inside a particular dialog or registration session.
+This API provides global server authorization mechanism on request-per-request basis, and is normally used for proxy application when it doesn't do call statefull. - server authorization session, which provides API for authenticating requests inside a particular dialog or registration session.
 One server authorization session instance needs to be created for each server side dialog or registration session.
 A server auth session will have exactly one credential which is setup initially, and this credential must be used by client throughout the duration of the dialog/registration session.